ln-markets/docs.lnmarkets.com/src/faq/app.md

 At the time of trading, Total fee paid = opening fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee.
 Opening fee reserved and opening fee can be different in case of change of Tier fee.

-When closing a position, Total fee paid = opening fee + closing fee and opening fee reserved + closing fee reserved - opening fee - closing fee.
+When closing a position, Total fee paid = opening fee + closing fee and maintenance margin = opening fee reserved + closing fee reserved - opening fee - closing fee.
 And users will receive P&L + margin + maintenance margin.

 ## What is the liquidation?